harisont/harisont.github.io/projects.md

 ---

 ## Software
-- [__Librery__](https://github.com/harisont/Librery), the first and last Android app I've had the patience to write all by myself from beginning to end
 - [__me-tadah__](https://github.com/harisont/me-tadah), the simplest possible ebook metadata editor.
 Definitely the most useful piece of software I've ever written
 - [__Rick Lime__](https://github.com/harisont/rick-lime), a silly chatbot that helps you write limericks.
 Definitely the least useful piece of software I've ever written
+- [__lucid__](https://github.com/harisont/lucid), the beamer theme I use for 100% of my presentations since 2018
 - [__conllu-plus-converter__](https://github.com/harisont/conllu-plus-converter), a simple conversion tool for [CoNNL-U (Plus) files](https://universaldependencies.org/format.html)
+- [__Librery__](https://github.com/harisont/Librery), the first and probably last complete Android app I'll ever have the patience to write all by myself
-- [__arrè__](https://github.com/harisont/arre), my summer 2022 holiday NLP project: a collection of Python scripts to download and transcribe recordings of trials from the Radio Radicale archives.
-Made with love and hastle for my mom and cousin.
+- [__arrè__](https://github.com/harisont/arre), a collection of Python scripts to download and transcribe recordings of trials from the Radio Radicale archives.
+Hastily written for my mom and cousin who actually haven't really gotten a real chance to use it yet

 ## Tutorials
 About two years ago, I started working on __Impara l'Haskell e mettilo da parte__, a basic [video Haskell course](https://www.youtube.com/channel/UC6fKcYGimkXYd-N5ryesKqw) with tons of [code examples](https://github.com/harisont/imparalhaskell).